-“So you willingly admit you were trying to assault the innkeeper?”
+“So you willingly admit you were trying to assault the barkeeper?”

 “Guard,” the old man said, turning away from the prisoner.
-“You read your view of the situation and determined that the innkeeper was not being assaulted.
+“You read your view of the situation and determined that the barkeeper was not being assaulted.
 How did you come to this conclusion?”

 The guard looked like he might pass out.
 “I… I just…”